joelshel/homework2_ASB/README.md

 # homework2_ASB
 The second homework of my ASB group.
 A program to convert fasta files in nexus files.
+It also prints the output to **stdout**.

 ## How to use
 This terminal program is very simple do use.
 All you need is call it with all its arguments.
 It has 3 arguments.
 The first argument is the fasta filename,